Analysis of the “Sagnac experiment”

 Appropriate for the explanation of the experiment is, to consider it in a “Disk-Centered Inertial coordinate system” (DCI frame).

-• The origin of the “DCI coordinate system” is the center of the disk.
+- The origin of the “DCI coordinate system” is the center of the disk.
 If we ignore the displacement of the interference fringes due to the Earth’s rotation (which is constant, regardless of the disk rotation), we actually accept that the origin of the “DCI coordinate system” (the center of the disk, which is a fixed point on the Earth’s surface), is stationary in relation to the surrounding space.
 Similarly, the North and South poles are stationary in the stationary space when the Earth rotates around its axis.

 Before the examination of the experiment, we can recall that every mechanical or optical experiment actually takes place in the common space of the considered frames of reference.

-However, everything mounted on the spinning disc is rotating (moving) in the stationary space (what means: in relation to the stationary in the space DCI frame of reference).
+However, everything mounted on the spinning disc rotates (moves) in the stationary space (which means: in relation to the “DCI frame of reference”).
 Therefore, in this frame of reference, the length of the path that the two light beams actually travel in space is different.

 The two light beams travel in opposite directions.
-Thus, the path length of one of the light beams (which travels in the opposite direction of the disk rotation) is shortened, and the path length of the other light beam (which travels in the direction of the disk rotation) is extended.
-As a result of the change of the path lengths of the two light beams (due to different velocities of the disk rotation) – different displacement of the interference fringes is created.
+Thus, the path length in the stationary space of one of the light beams (which travels in the opposite direction of the disk rotation) is shortened, and the path length in the stationary space of the other light beam (which travels in the direction of the disk rotation) is extended.
+As a result of the change in the path lengths of the two light beams (due to different velocities of the disk rotation), different displacements of the interference fringes are created.

 1.2.
 Examination of the Sagnac experiment in the frame of reference related to the spinning disk

-Therefore, the conclusion made by the observer positioned in the frame of reference related to the spinning disk is that the displacement of the interference fringes is due to the difference between the speeds of the two light beams.
-In turn, that difference (respectively the displacement) changes with the change in the speed of the disk rotation.
+Therefore, the conclusion made by the observer positioned in the frame of reference related to the spinning disk is that the displacement of the interference fringes is due to the difference in the speeds between the two light beams.
+In turn, that difference (respectively the displacement of the interference fringes) changes with the change in the velocity of the disk rotation.

-Additional proof of the credibility of the above-mentioned explanation of the Sagnac experiment is given in the next subsection.
+Additional proof of the credibility of the abovementioned explanation of the Sagnac experiment is given in the next subsection.
 This theoretical explanation demonstrates the derivation and origin of the most commonly used equation in rotational analyses.

-In general, the fiber-optic gyroscope consists of a rotating coil with a number of optical fiber turns.
-Optical fibre is a flexible, transparent fiber, made of glass (silica) or plastic.
+Optical fibers are flexible, transparent fibers made of glass (silica) or plastic.
 It consists of two separate parts.
-The middle part of the fiber is called the core, and that is the fiber optic medium the light travels through.
-Wrapped around the outside of the core is another layer of glass called the cladding.
+The middle part of the fiber is called the core and is the fiber optic medium through which the light travels.
+Another layer of glass called the cladding wraps around the outside of the core.
 The cladding’s task is to keep the light beams inside the core.
-It can do this because it is made of a different type of glass to the core – the cladding has a lower refractive index and acts as countless small mirrors.
-Each tiny particle of light (photon) propagates down the optical fibre by bouncing repeatedly off the cladding, as though the cladding is really a mirror – it reflects back in again and again.
+This can be done because the cladding is made of a different type of glass relative to the core; the cladding has a lower refractive index and acts as a countless small mirror.
+Each tiny particle of light (photon) propagates down the optical fiber by bouncing repeatedly off the cladding, as though the cladding is truly a mirror (the photon reflects in repeatedly).
 This phenomenon is called total internal reflection, which causes the fiber to act as a waveguide.

-We will examine a simple ring interferometer (a coil with only one fiber-optic turn) mounted on a rotating disk with an angular velocity ω radian/sec (see Fig. 5.2).
+We will examine a simple ring interferometer (a coil with only one fiberoptic turn) mounted on a rotating disk with an angular velocity ω radian/sec (see Fig. 5.2).

 Fig. 5.2.
 Schematic presentation of a circular interferometer with one optical coil